-- 1. Through regular review and audit, the school will ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.7 - 2.
-Our school will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.2
+- 1. Through regular review and audit, ensure that any safeguarding deficiencies or weaknesses within the school are remedied without delay.6 - 2.
+Our school will also consider whether a peer review by another school or an audit of our safeguarding provision would be of benefit.7